sustainability risk management (SRM) Risk prediction models: How they work and their benefits

 OpenPages also includes the following features and capabilities:

-• Deployment on a company's private cloud or any of the major cloud platforms, including support for hybrid or multi-cloud environments.
+• Deployment on a company's private cloud or any of the major cloud platforms, with a SaaS version also available in the AWS cloud.

 • An embedded GRC Workflow feature with drag-and-drop functionality that can be used to create new risk management workflows or modify existing ones.